philomelus/minecolonies-styles/README.md

 # minecolonies-styles

 MineColony styles I use.
 Almost all of them are modified versions of standard styles.
 I chose structures that I like, and then made whatever modifications were needed to make them adhere to a midieval style.
-This means that the stuctures are not all from a single standard style;  Town hall is from medieval oak, but tavern is from somewhere else, but modified to ne more medieval style.
+This means that the stuctures are not all from a single standard style;  Town hall is from medieval oak, but tavern is from somewhere else, but modified to be more medieval style.

 I made these because I strongly prefer consistancy.